-For first-year students and transfer students with less than 64 credits, for all baccalaureate degrees, students complete the following distribution in G-categories:
+For first-year students and transfer students with less than 64 credits, for all baccalaureate degrees:

-- 8 credits in GAH - 4 credits in GEN
+- 8 credits in GAH

+- 4 credits in GEN

 - 4 credits in GIS

 - 8 credits in GNM

-- 8 credits in GSS
+- 8 credits in GSS.

-At-Some-Distance Requirement
+At-Some-Distance Electives

-For first-year students and transfers with less than 64 credits, the At-Some-Distance electives constitute one-quarter of the degree for a Bachelor of Arts, and one-eighth of the Bachelor of Science and Bachelor of Fine Arts degrees:
+For first-year students and transfers with less than 64 credits, the At-Some-Distance electives constitute one-quarter of the degree for a Bachelor of Arts, and oneeighth of the Bachelor of Science and Bachelor of Fine Arts degrees.

-Limit on the Number of Allowable Credits per G- Category
+Suggested Credits per G-Category

-For a Bachelor of Arts degree: no more than 16 credits in any G- category may be applied to the B.A. degree.
+For a Bachelor of Arts degree: it is recommended that no more than 16 credits in any G-category be applied towards the B.A. degree.

-For a Bachelor of Science degree: no more than 12 credits in any G- category may be applied to the B.S. degree.
+For a Bachelor of Science degree: it is recommended that no more than 12 credits in any G- category be applied towards the B.S. degree.